-Soviet Yakut painter Afanasy Osipov – People’s Artist of the RSFSR, Honored artist of Yakut ASSR, member of the USSR Union of Artists since 1956, the winner of the Yakut Komsomol Award, corresponding member of the USSR Academy of Arts.
-Afanasy Osipov was born in 1928 in Ergit nasleg of Yakutia.
+Born in 1928 in Ergit nasleg of Yakutia, Afanasy Osipov was People’s Artist of the RSFSR, Honored artist of Yakut ASSR, member of the USSR Union of Artists since 1956.
+The winner of the Yakut Komsomol Award, and corresponding member of the USSR Academy of Arts.
 In 1955 he graduated from the painting department of the Moscow State Institute named after VI Surikov, which he entered in 1949, after finishing Art School at the same institute.
 He was awarded the Order of Red Banner of Labor, the medal “For Valiant Labor” in commemoration of the 100th anniversary of Lenin’s birth.

-In the sixties of the last century, in Yakutia has formed a creative group of leading painters.
-In the next ten years they created many paintings that enriched the perspective of the modern fine arts of the republic, widened the theme of the native land, which now sounds in a new way, deeper and fuller, often in close conjugation with the past and the future.
+Noteworthy, in the sixties of the last century, in Yakutia has formed a creative group of leading painters.
+For the next decade they created many paintings that enriched the perspective of the modern fine arts of the republic.
+They widened the theme of the native land, which now sounds in a new way, deeper and fuller, often in close conjugation with the past and the future.

 One of the most significant artists of the Soviet period was Afanasy Osipov, author of many cycles of the plot and thematic paintings, portraits and landscapes.
 The works of Osipov have given detailed picture of life of the Soviet Yakutia.

 Early paintings are mainly devoted to the Yakut tundra that Osipov depicts with a leisurely inquisitiveness and accuracy.
 By recreating the colorful features of nature and life, weekdays and holidays of Arctic, the author keenly noticed the new features in the character of the northern reindeer herders and hunters.